Ryo-N7/Ryo-N7.github.io/_posts/2017-09-10-sakura-bloom.md

 ![](../assets/2017-09-10-sakura-bloom_files/unnamed-chunk-9-1.png)

-Slightly better, but could we make it more... sakura-y?
+Better!
+Now we can clearly see the trend by adding in the `geom_smooth()` function, but could we make it more... sakura-y?

 ``` r
 ggplot(sakura, aes(x = year, y = Day_Of_Year)) +  # or just use original 'year' variable...